milosvukadinovic/milosvukadinovic/README.md

 Greetings!
 I am an aspiring software developer from Serbia.

--  :exclamation: Looking for a new opportunity.
+-  :exclamation::exclamation: Looking for a new opportunity.
 - 🔭 At the moment - working on my own projects.
 Fixing and creating new ones to expand and strenghten my skills.
 - 🌱 I’m currently learning more about Rails, React and Js.
 - 📫 How to reach me: The best way to reach me is via [email](mailto:milos.vukadinovic11@gmail.com).
 You could also add me on [LinkedIn](https://www.linkedin.com/in/milosvukadinovic/) or [Instagram](https://www.instagram.com/milos_vukadinovic11/).